 2:17 AM – In a ten-tier wedding cake of murder and mayhem, Doug’s utterly brutal demise – literally having his skull pushed in by an especially in-your-face Jason – is the centerpiece and cherry on top all at once.
 Gah, his singing in the shower wasn’t that bad.

-2:18 AM – In the course of just over an hour, Jason has transformed from bona fide corpse to a reanimated mega-corpse to a budding superhero, and now, to an inveterate show off, ending Sara’s emotional roller coaster ride by somehow throwing a wood-chopping axe through a locked door and directly into her fluttering heart in a single stroke.
-This cold-blooded assassin will spot H-O-R-S to anybody with the stones to challenge him, and still take his ass to the cleaners.
+2:18 AM – In the course of just over an hour, Jason has transformed from bona fide corpse to a reanimated mega-corpse to a budding superhero, and now, to a time and space-bending show off, ending Sara’s emotional roller coaster ride by somehow throwing a wood-chopping axe through a locked door and directly into her fluttering heart in a single stroke.
+This cold-blooded uber-assassin will spot H-O-R-S to anybody with the stones to challenge him, and still take his ass to the cleaners.
 Sheesh.
 Sara too, dude!
-I think another reason why Part 4 leaves me cold at the end is because, by that point, Jason has already killed a quarter dozen or more kids at the Not-Psycho house that I like far better than the remaining Jarvises.
+I think another reason why Part 4 leaves me kinda cold at the end is because, by that point, Jason has already killed a quarter dozen or more kids at the Not-Psycho house that I like far better than the surviving Jarvises.

 2:24 AM – Trish and Rob make both a cute couple and a solid expeditionary force, as far as that goes.
 But then he makes the mistake of exploring the not-Psycho house’s basement while she surveys the damage upstairs.
 Soon enough, Rob’s running afoul of the business end of one of those multi-pronged garden hoes.
 Before this screening, I’d forgotten just what an impressive percentage of the series’ best individual moments were spent exploring dark basements or similar musky enclosures.

 2:26 AM – Why the hell did Trish return to the basement stairs after a particularly histrionic false start?
-What, Rob not dead enough for you?
+What, Rob not dead enough for you yet?
 His repeated pleas, delivered with his literal last breath, to “RUN, TRISH, RUN!” too wishy-washy?
 Ugh.

 2:27:30 AM – An awful lot of exposed windows in the Jarvis cabin – just sayin’ – and Jason, as we’ve seen, doesn’t exactly have trouble with glass on his worst day.
 T-minus five and counting until somebody/some body comes crashing on through.
 My money’s on Rob.